blogs.sanpreetsingh.com

 • “I speak, they shut down.”

-• “I raise issues, I become the problem.”
+• “I raise issues, and suddenly I become the problem.”

 It can sound like: